New research explores importance of educators’ identities in multilingual learner education

 By Hannah Haynes

-A new research paper sheds light on the personal journeys of bilingual/ESL preservice teachers, uncovering the ways their linguistic and ethnic identities shape their development as educators.
+A new research paper sheds light on the personal journeys of bilingual/ESL preservice teachers – students who are preparing to become teachers by completing a teacher education program, uncovering the ways their linguistic and ethnic identities shape their development as educators.

 WIDA researcher Hannah Park wrote the research paper, which examined the multimodal autobiographies of 30 preservice teachers, most of them first-generation college students.
 These narratives offer insight into how their cultural and linguistic experiences influence their professional growth and teaching motivations.